cachengo/recipes/k3s-leader/k3s-leader.md

 Secret token used for joining new nodes

 **IP_ADDRESS**
-IP address of the leader node
+IP address of an existing leader node.
+Leave blank if installing the first leader

 ## Additional Parameters